— being counterfeit.

 --

-Her name is Marie.
+My mother’s name is Marie.
 Marie Akamine.
 Until three years ago she went by Marie Rodriguez, but that is a story for another day.
 My mother and I are two peas in a pod.
 Very alike.
 I like to believe that from my father I got my love for literature and art, but she gave me everything else.
 In fact, our similarities would be a decibel higher than striking ― say, creepy for instance ― were it not for the set of genes handcuffing us to each other.
 We both have the same jet-black hair; ink-sleek and straight like a waterfall, and share unhealthy affections for ginger tea, cats, odd numbers, mysteries, and dead things.

 Even our names would make perfect anagrams ― Amira and Marie share the same scriptural composition ― were it not for the ‘e’ that sits at the end of hers like some deliberate augury: a pointer to the fact that handmade things can never be perfect replicas of each other.